ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/README.md

 # ESMValTool-AR6-OriginalCode-FinalFigures

 Original ESMValTool code used to produce IPCC figures.
-This repository will be made public shortly after the publication of the IPCC report
+This repository is available as a public archive.

 ## Structure of repository